-  Captain Hook may be Laughably Evil through most of PeterPan, but he did put a bomb in a house full of children and made a teenage girl walk the plank.. and just watch him go all Ax-Crazy in the climax against Peter.
+Captain Hook of PeterPan puts a bomb in a house full of children and makes a teenage girl walk the plank.. and just watch him go all Ax-Crazy in the climax against Peter.

 Madam Mim in The Sword in the Stone tells 12-year old Wart she's afraid she's going to have to kill him.. by turning herself into a cat while he's transformed into a little bird.
 It's downplayed because Merlin intervenes in time, but still.

 Shere Khan in TheJungleBook is insanely devoted to slaughtering a certain human boy.

 ParaNorman: Agatha, a young girl who can talk to dead people like Norman can, is executed when the town's elites come to the conclusion that she is a witch.